Change of circumstances that affect your child support

 It’s important you tell us if you and the other parent get back together.
 We can suspend your child support for up to 6 months.

 We’ll end the suspension once you’ve been together for 6 months.
-The receiving parent can ask us to end it sooner, but we may not.
+The receiving parent can ask us to end it sooner.
+We may do this when you’ve met the reasons for ending an assessment and we can accept the relevant application or agreement.